Space U Odyssey

 A $100.00 non-refundable deposit holds your reservation.
-The deposit is applied to total fees.
+The deposit is applied to the total fee.

 Payments are made online with a credit card or electronic check.
 Refund policy.

-To update or modify a registration and/or to make a payment, go to https://scoutingevent.com/000/Login (instructions).
+To update or modify a registration and/or to make a payment, go to scoutingevent.com/000/Login (instructions).

 Fees*